Violence against men: Wartime sexual violence

-Wartime sexual violence committed by men against men is used as psychological warfare in order to demoralize the enemy.
+Wartime sexual violence committed against men is used as psychological warfare in order to demoralize the enemy.
 The practice is ancient, and was recorded as taking place during the Crusades.
-During periods of armed conflict men may be raped, sexually mutilated, sexually humiliated, forced incest, or even enslaved.
+During periods of armed conflict men may be raped, sexually mutilated, sexually humiliated, forced to commit incest, or even enslaved.
 Castration in particular is used as a means of physical torture with strong psychological effects, namely the loss of the ability to procreate and the loss of the status of a full man.
 In recent conflicts such as the Bosnian war and a number of smaller conflicts across East Africa the most commonly reported act of sexual violence was genital violence.
 While sexual violence in all its forms is criminalized in international law, the culture of silence around sexual violence against men often leaves male victims with no support.

+Several men have described being raped and subjected to other forms of sexual violence perpetrated by both female and male soldiers and interrogators while detained at the Guantanamo Bay detention camp and CIA black sites.

-In one study, less than 3% of organizations that address rape as a weapon of war, mention men or provide services to male victims.
+In one study, less than 3% of organizations that address rape as a weapon of war mention men or provide services to male victims.
+Works of Dorota Glowacka illuminates the under-researched issue of sexual violence against men and boys during the holocaust.
+In her study Glowacka explores a multitude of cases where male victims experienced sexual assault, coercion, and humiliation within Nazi concentration camps, a subject that has historically been overshadowed by the predominant focus on female victims of sexual violence.

 Homicide

-In the U.S., crime statistics from the 1976 onwards show that men are over-represented as victims in homicide involving both male and female offenders (74.9% of victims are male).
+In the U.S., crime statistics from 1976 onwards show that men are over-represented as victims in homicide involving both male and female offenders (74.9% of victims are male).
 Men also make up the majority (88%) of homicide perpetrators regardless if the victim is female or male.
 According to the Bureau of Justice Statistics, women who kill men are most likely to kill acquaintances, spouses or boyfriends while men are more likely to kill strangers.
-In many cases, women kill men due to being victims of intimate partner violence, however this research was conducted on women on death row, a sample size of approximately 97 during the last 100 years.

 In Australia, men are also over-represented as victims, with the Australian Institute of Criminology finding that men are 11.5 times more likely than women to be killed by a stranger.

 Data from the U.K. also shows a homicide rate for males to be twice that of females.
-While the proportion of homicide victims in the U.K. in the 1960s was fairly evenly split between men and women, the genders have since showed different trends: while female victim numbers remained static, male numbers increased.
+While the proportion of homicide victims in the U.K. in the 1960s was fairly evenly split between men and women, the genders have since shown different trends: while female victim numbers remained static, male numbers increased.